 Year round, banana and platano trees fruit and flower in a showy display of tropical abundance.
 As a Virginia native, i am continually impressed by this dramatically beautiful and nutritious plant.

 I didn't know before that despite our warm climate, many fruit trees here are seasonal.
 It is the middle of the dry season and several of my favorites (mangoes, avocadoes, guavas) are just arriving.
 The mangoes on the farm are a smaller variety than i used to purchase in the States, but pack plenty of juicy flavor.
-Mangoes in general are phenomenal trees, living upward of 300 years and producing copious amounts of fruit.
-Right now the mangoes are green and tart, exactly how Nicas prefer them.
+Mangoes in general are phenomenal trees, living upward of

 And apparently they are not alone.
 Unripe mangoes are popular in most Central American countries, as well as in Indian and Pakistani cuisine.